iamhectorsosa/iamhectorsosa_test/README.md

 ## Built with Go

-A minimal static site generator built with Go and TailwindCSS that creates a single-page resume with the following features:
+Using a minimal static site generator built with Go and TailwindCSS that creates a single-page resume with the following features:

 - 📄 Print-optimized design for PDF export
 - 🎨 Dark mode by default